contentful/forma-36/MIGRATION.md

 #### How to migrate your Field components

+To migrate your `Field` components to v4, run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):
-Run the [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod) to migrate your v3 `Field components to the new version:
+To migrate your Field components to v4, run the following codemod:

 `npx @contentful/f36-codemod`

-The codemods that need to be ran are: `v4-checkbox`, `v4-radio`, `v4-select`, and `v4-text-field`.
+The codemods that must be run: `v4-checkbox`, `v4-radio`, `v4-select`, and `v4-text-field`.

-If you decide to do it manually, you would need to transform your code:
+If you want to do it manually, you must transform your code as follows:

 ```tsx static=true
 import { CheckboxField, TextField } from '@contentful/forma-36-react-components';